 The first steel cutting ceremony for the three-decked WHP was held in April 2014, while the construction of the pipeline infrastructure is in progress.
 The FPSO supply contract was signed in December 2014 and the facility is expected to start operations by late 2016.

 The produced gas will be sold to the contracted buyers whereas the condensate will be shipped to markets in South East Asia by shuttle tankers.

 Three gas sales agreements were finalised with PT Parna Raya, PT Inti Alasindo Energy and PT Perusahaan Gas Negara Tbk (PGN) in October 2007.
 The former two will purchase 40MMscfd of gas from the project, while the latter will purchase 20MMscfd of gas, including an additional 10MMscfd of gas on a reasonable efforts basis.
-The contract period for all the three is 20 years, effective from the start of first gas flow from the project.
+The contract period for all three is 20 years, effective from the start of the first gas flow from the project.

 The MYR3.98bn (approximately $1.18bn) contract for the supply of the FPSO was awarded to the joint venture of Bumi Armada Offshore Holdings (BAOHL) and PT Armada Gema Nusantara (PT AGN).
-The FPSO charter period is for ten years and extendable by an additional five years.
+The FPSO charter period is for ten years and is extendable by an additional five years.